PeterOyelegbin/I4GxZuri/read_text_files/README.md

+# Reading Text Files

-# create a function in Python to count each number of key words from a function that reads file contents.
+### Create a function in Python to count each number of key words from a function that reads file contents.

 1. Open “main.py”, and complete the function “read_file_content”.
 It should accept a filename as an argument and read the text contained in that file.
 It should return a string.